LaunchCodeEducation/java-web-dev-curriculum/content/unit-testing/studio/_index.md

 {{% /notice %}}

 {{% notice green "Tip" "rocket" %}}
-   Discuss with your fellow students and TA how the
+   Discuss with your fellow students and IA how the
    class should behave.
 What are some examples of input, and what would the desired output be for each input?
 {{% /notice %}}